Kansa Wand Hoax or Healing? The Truth About This Ayurvedic Beauty Tool

 What causes the gray tint?

 Some people notice a gray film or tint on their skin after using a Kansa wand.
 This happens due to oxidation—a normal reaction between the bronze and facial oils, not toxins.
-It’s similar to rubbing a copper coin on the skin and can be easily wiped off with a damp cloth or cleanser.

-Kansa Wand claims: What science says
+Kansa wand claims: what science says

 Some claims sound great, but is there real science behind them?
 Here’s what we know: